knetikmedia/knetikcloud-ruby-client/docs/SocialGoogleApi.md

 Link google account

 Links the current user account to a google account, using the acccess token from google.
-Can also be used to update the access token after it has expired.
+Can also be used to update the access token after it has expired. <br><br><b>Permissions Needed:</b> Non-google user token

 ### Example
 ```ruby